 30–45 minutes

-A very short trail to waterfalls where you can swim underneath them.
-You can do it in flip-flops, but water shoes are better because you walk through streams and the current can easily carry them off.
-Don’t leave anything in your car at the car park — this is one of the main spots where break-ins happen.
+A very short walk to waterfalls you can swim under.
+You can do it in flip-flops, but water shoes are better, because you cross little streams and the current can easily sweep them away.
+Don’t leave anything in your car at the car park — it’s one of the main spots for break-ins.

 Bamboo Forest Trail